UCHUU SPACE NUMBER ONE, SENGOKU MAJIN NUMBER ONE!

 - Warrior Poet: Bundle.
 His choice of words is exquisite, and he's prone to philosophical speeches.

-- You Can't Fight Fate: Inversion: the movie's central idea is that you can.
+- You Can't Fight Fate: Inverted.
+The movie's central idea is that you can.